Medical Terminologies MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool navigates the ICD-11 hierarchy to find parent or child entities, with specific use cases.
-It distinguishes from sibling tools like icd11_lookup and icd11_search by focusing on hierarchical relationships.
+The description clearly states that the tool navigates the ICD-11 hierarchy to find parent or child entities, using specific verbs and resource.
+It distinguishes itself from sibling tools like icd11_lookup or icd11_search by focusing on hierarchical relationships.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.